Hainder/8bitDigit-to-7-segment/README.md

 # ASCII to 7-segment
- hdl verilog driver ASCII (with cyrillic) letters and digits  to 7-segment
+ hdl verilog driver 8 bit digits  to 7-segment